-DVD-Audio (Digital Versatile Disc -Audio), also known as DVD-A was developed by Panasonic to offer up to twice the sound quality of audio CD.
+DVD-Audio (Digital Versatile Disc -Audio), also known as DVD-A was developed by Panasonic.

-It also sought to offer a playback time of about 7 times longer than audio CD with its higher storage space for audio content.
+It also sought to offer a playback time of about 7 times longer than that of an audio CD with its higher storage space for audio content.

-Much like Super Audio CD (SACD), the DVD-Audio format sought to offer a better alternative to the audio CD.
+Much like Super Audio CD (SACD), the DVD-Audio format proposed to offer a better alternative to the audio CD.

-DVD-Audio operates at a bit depth of 24 compared to 16 of audio CD.
+DVD-Audio operates at a bit depth of 24 compared to audio CD’s 16.

 In other words, DVD-Audio gives you multi-channel audio compared to audio CD’s 2 channels for stereo.